-NOTE: 'Human foresight and speculation would have said, When he becomes weak, his kingdom racked by rebellion, or paralysed by luxury, then the horn will be broken, and the kingdom shattered.
-But Daniel saw it broken in the very prime of its strength and the height of its power, when every beholder would have exclaimed, Surely, the kingdom is established, and nothing can overthrow it.
+NOTE: 'How necessary that we seek a closer union with the saints of God, and overthrow it.
 Thus it is often with the wicked.
 The horn of their strength is broken when they think they stand most firm.
 Alexander fell in the prime of life.
-After his death there arose much confusion among his followers respecting the succession.
+After his death, there arose much confusion among his followers respecting the succession.
 It was finally agreed, after a seven days' contest, that his natural brother, Philip Aridaeus, should be declared king.
 By him, and Alexander's infant sons, Alexander Aegus and Hercules, the name and show of the Macedonian empire were for a time sustained; but all these persons were soon murdered.'
 Uriah Smith: Daniel & The Revelation, 1897 ed., pages 170-171.